KyleRego/anki_record/README.md

 ### Development road map:
 - Copying the contents of an existing package into the new package when it is opened
-  - spec/anki_record/anki_package_spec.rb:356
+  - Add more unit tests
 - Work on creating, updating, and saving notes and cards to the collection.anki21 database
   - Updating notes when they already exist in the database
-    - Need to be able to instantiate notes/cards from existing data
-    - Need to be able to update note/cards that are already saved to the database
+      - Add more unit tests
   - Validation logic of what makes the note valid based on the note type's card templates and fields
   - Work on adding media support
     - The checksum calculation for notes will need to be updated to account for HTML in the content
 - Saving note types, decks, and deck options groups to the collection.anki21 database
+  - Add being able to handle subdecks
   - Updating them when they already exist
   - Setters for any relevant attributes with validation
 - Refactoring